ShabbyX/vktut/README.md

 export VULKAN_SDK=/path/to/vulkan/arch
 ```

-Or run `configure` file this environment:
+Or run `configure` file with this environment:

 ```
 VULKAN_SDK=/path/to/vulkan/arch ../configure